 Based on this method, Furuno has developed and disseminated a sustainable organic rice and duck farming system, which significantly increases yields, boosts farmers' incomes and decreases their workload while reducing environmental damage and increasing food security.

-In addition, Furuno has successfully marketed duck rice, which now sells at a 20-30% premium over conventionally grown rice in Japan and other countries.
-Today, his 3.2-hectare farm gives him an income of US$ 160,000 a year from producing rice, organic vegetables, eggs and ducklings.
+Takao has successfully marketed duck rice, which now sells at a 20-30% premium over conventionally grown rice in Japan and other countries.
+His 3.2-hectare farm gives him an income of $160,000 a year from producing rice, organic vegetables, eggs and ducklings.
 After demonstrating that small-scale organic farming can be highly productive, he is disseminating his ideas.
 He has authored best-selling books on his methods, such as The Power of Duck, as well as an aigamo duck cookbook.
 Through his writing, travel, lectures and cooperation with agricultural organizations and governments, his methods have spread to more than 75,000 farmers in Japan as well as South Korea, Vietnam, the Philippines, Laos, Cambodia, Malaysia, China, Taiwan, India, Cuba and Bangladesh.